 Vying to hire a software developer?
 Join the club.
 At last count, there are about 4.5 job listings for every job-seeking developer.
 So even if you’re posting your listing in the right place, using the same job listing that’s failed on 5 other job boards still won’t find you the ideal candidate.
 It’s not enough to just use the right job board – you have to target your approach based on the candidates you’d like to hire.

-As an account manager for Careers 2.0, I see the following scenario happen time and time again: Companies buy a slot on our job board, post the same unsuccessful listing they’ve been using elsewhere, and suddenly expect better, top-notch results.
+As an account manager, I see the following scenario happen time and time again: Companies buy a slot on our job board, post the same unsuccessful listing they’ve been using elsewhere, and suddenly expect better, top-notch results.
 While it’s true that being in front of the right audience is a very important first step (if not the most important step), your listing won’t entice any candidates unless you connect with that audience, brand yourself properly, and appeal to the interests of the community.

 When I think about best branding practices, I imagine how I would sell my new beer at a craft beer festival.
 To start, I would tell everyone at the festival all the little details about my new, delicious beer.
 I’d be sure to describe the intricate brewing process, the high alcohol volume, the intricate flavors, the brilliant way it pairs with a medium rare filet, and how the hops give each sip a real citrus pop.
 By the time I’m through with my target audience, they would really want to try my beer.
 Would everyone love my beer?
 Of course not.
 But I would be confident knowing that at least I piqued their interest enough to try it—and those who like it would hopefully become lifetime customers.